 This won’t happen too often, especially when playing at an online casino where games tend to be less passive.
 But if the action is checked all the way to showdown, a high card hand is probably good.
 Especially if it’s ace high.

-When the cards are flipped, if nobody has a pair or better, high card hands are good.
-In this scenario, the pot will likely be small, so a win won’t be especially rewarding.
+When the cards are flipped, if nobody has a pair or better, high card hands win the day.
+That said, in this scenario, the pot will likely be small, so a win won’t be especially rewarding.

 Others Fold